-Moses was a Hebrew prophet, teacher and leader according to Abrahamic tradition.
+In Abrahamic religions, Moses was a prophet who led the Israelites out of slavery in the Exodus.
 He is considered the most important prophet in Judaism and Samaritanism, and one of the most important prophets in Christianity, Islam, the Baháʼí Faith, and other Abrahamic religions.
-According to both the Bible and the Quran, Moses was the leader of the Israelites and lawgiver to whom the prophetic authorship of the Torah (the first five books of the Bible) is attributed.
+According to both the Bible and the Quran, God dictated the Mosaic Law to Moses, which he wrote down in the five books of the Torah.

 God sent Moses back to Egypt to demand the release of the Israelites from slavery.
 Moses said that he could not speak eloquently, so God allowed Aaron, his elder brother, to become his spokesperson.
 After the Ten Plagues, Moses led the Exodus of the Israelites out of Egypt and across the Red Sea, after which they based themselves at Mount Sinai, where Moses received the Ten Commandments.
 After 40 years of wandering in the desert, Moses died on Mount Nebo at the age of 120, within sight of the Promised Land.